RobinOShiaa/bounceInsights-Country-data/README.md

 **Testing**

-Testing is done mainly
+Jest was used for unit testing and cypress for end to end testing.

-Using jest unit testing and cypress for end to end testing
+`npm run test` to run all unit test cases

-For this reason there is no need for server side jest unit testing of individual requests using something like supertest npm dependency to mock requests  as it is covered through cypress
+`npm run cypress` to run all end to end testing

 **Server**